A chairidean chóir,

 Sunday, 7 October, 3:00 pm – 6:00 pm

 Sgoil Ghàidhlig Bhaile an Taigh Mhóir

 Online Gaelic Classes

-We are now using Oovoo for this class.
-We have found it to be a much better platform than Google Hangouts or Skype, and still free!
-Participation requires that students have a Oovoo account and a microphone on their computer.
-Your Oovoo account name will have to provided before your first class.
+We are now using Skype.
+Participation requires that students have a Skype alias and a microphone on their computer.
+Your Skype alias will have to be provided before your first class.

 The text we are using is the same as our existing classes: Teach Yourself: Complete Gaelic, by Boyd Robertson and Iain Taylor.
 We are also using lessons from Taic.